+The compression test specimens are placed in horizontal position on a steel plate as shown in Fig. 2.a.
+Load plate moves downward at 1 mm/min and compress the specimen until the total deformation reaches to 2 mm.
+Tests are stopped when the deflection reaches to 2 mm, since it is the level where the specimens cannot sustain load any more.

-2Four-point bending test is performed for two specimens having three core sections.
+Four-point bending test is performed for two specimens having three core sections.
 The specimens are supported by two rollers at right and left edges of the plate so that support rollers align vertically with outermost core ribs.
 Other two load rollers are aligned with inner core ribs from top of the structure and they move downward at 10 mm/min until total displacement of load rollers reaches to 30 mm.
-Figure 2 shows four-point bending experimental setup.
+Fig. 2.b shows four-point bending experimental setup.